axmukund/corecruit_mukund22/README.md

-# corecruit_mukund22
+# Co-Recruit Repository

-Repository for co-recruit project
+Repository for the co-recruit project

+To be updated as the project continues to evolve